Colleges by Location

 Allegheny College offers need-based college-administered scholarship and grant aid to international students.

-According to the latest information, the acceptance rate for Allegheny College is 58%.
+The most recent reported acceptance rate for Allegheny College is 54%.

 Contact Information